 This site provides information about Victoria's anti-smoking initiatives comprising the regulation of the sale and display of tobacco products and reduction of environmental tobacco smoke through legislation.

-It is proposed the Tobacco Act 1987 (the Act) will be amended to prohibit smoking at:
+Under the Tobacco Act 1987 (the Act) smoking will be banned:

 Shopper loyalty and rewards schemes must now exclude tobacco product purchases